-“Doctrine of Contemporanea Expositio is based upon the precept that the words used in a statutory provision must be understood in the same way in which they are usually understood in ordinary common parlance by the people in the area and business.
-It has been held in Rohitash Kumar, (2013) 11 SCC 451 that the Doctrine of Contemporanea Expositio has to be applied with caution and the rule must give way when the language of the statute is plain and unambiguous.”
+“Doctrine of Contemporanea Expositio is based upon the precept, words used in a statutory provision must be understood in the same way in which they are usually understood in ordinary common parlance by the people in the area and business.
+It has been held in Rohitash Kumar, (2013) 11 SCC 451 Doctrine of Contemporanea Expositio has to be applied with caution and the rule must give way when the language of the statute is plain and unambiguous.”

 – Hon’ble Justice Dipak Misra, J.K.
 Lakshmi Cement Ltd. v.
 Commercial Tax Officer, [Civil Appeal No.102 of 2010].